ccomstoc/Database-Project-Showcase/README.md

-In 2021, we were tasked to create a normalized SQL database with at least 5 tables.
-We then had to provide a list of functional dependencies, confirm it was in Boyce Cod normal form, draw up an ER diagram, and write a list of challenging queries for the database.
+In 2021, we were tasked to create a normalized SQL database  We then had to provide a list of functional dependencies, confirm it was in Boyce Cod normal form, draw up an ER diagram, and write a list of challenging queries for the database.

 Now, in 2024, I have revisited this project.
 In an effort to better present it, I have created a GUI Python application using the PyQt5 and SQLite libraries.
 This application allows the user